-You can get from Rome to Venice by plane, train, or taxi.
-Rome to Venice plane will take you to the destination in 1 hour 5 minutes, and this will cost from EUR 64 (plus payment for luggage).
+You can get from Rome to Venice by plane or train.
+Plane will take you to the destination in 1 hour 5 minutes, and this will cost from EUR 64 (plus payment for luggage).
 The train travel time is 4-6 hours, and its ticket cost is flexible and is from EUR 29.5 to EUR 99, depending on the class you choose.
-Finally, you can get from Rome to Venice by taxi or individual transfer - this journey cost starts from EUR 700, and the journey time is about 5,5 hours.
 The distance between Rome and Venice is approximately 553 km.

 There are direct daytime Italo and Frecciargento train from Rome to Venice running from the main railway station of Rome (Termini) to Venezia Santa Lucia railway station.
-But there are also Intercitynotte Rome to Venice trains which take tourists to the destination at night.
+But there are also Intercitynotte trains which take tourists to the destination at night.
 The jorney time of the first two trains is about 4 hours, and the overnight ones - 6 hours 45 minutes and 8 hours 48 minutes.
 In Italy, there are not only first-, second-, and business-class trains - there are more of them, so the ticket cost is from EUR 29.5 to EUR 99.
-Rome to Venice train tickets can be bought online, in railway ticket offices, or by using special yellow ticket machines.
+Train tickets can be bought online, in railway ticket offices, or by using special yellow ticket machines.

 from 06:50am to 11:00pm

 Roma Termini railway station - Florence - Bologna - Padua - Venezia Santa Lucia railway station